|Fascinating facts on The Fortunes|

 The Fortunes provided voices for the US Coca-Cola commercials, singing The Real Thing in their signature harmonies and they can still be heard today.

 You can catch The Fortunes, alongside The Barron Knights, The Tremeloes and Marmalade in Call Up The Groups at Leamington's Spa Centre on 10 March and Bedworth Civic Hall on 2 April.

 In a new feature on the Bob Brolly afternoon show on BBC Coventry and Warwickshire, local music expert Pete Chambers takes a look back at the best in pop music from the past.

 Every other Friday from 3pm, Pete will be on air to talk about the bands, singers and songs that made Britain swing during the 50s, 60s and 70s.
 You can also take a trip down memory lane with the songs themselves.

-- Tony Newman will join Bob and Pete for a chat during the show on Friday, 4 March.
+Bob Jackson will be joining Bob and Pete for a chat during the show on Friday, 4 March.

 Coming next week are Pinkerton's Colours, one of Rugby's best beat bands.